trashidi98/linux-general/installation/Notes.md

 This guide may not be entirely clear, I've installed Linux mutliple times now, so I can find my way around some common issues.
 This is not a dual boot guide for existing windows systems, though there are great guides online that can guide you through an installation.
 This guide is more geared towards a fresh install which is what I find myself doing nowadays.

+Wanna know how to do Linux on UEFI boot by following a longer more thorough guide? https://www.rodsbooks.com/linux-uefi/

 ## Starting with the Hardrives

 You probably have some drives that you're going to install linux on, most will want to do a windows and linux system.
 In that case there are a couple of concepts to understand